ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 **Sign action can have**
 c) *icon* - and Icon of your service.
 This icon will be shown to the user
-d) *callback* - Callback url to which ZelCore POSTs the data in following format
+d) *callback* - Callback url to which Zelcore POSTs the data in following format

 > stringified data as a standard query string of following Object =
 ```